donghuaxiao/Note/XenServer-Api.md

 ## Connect to XenServer

 ### connect to XenServer using local unix socket

 	```
 	import XenAPI

 	session = XenAPI.local_xapi()
 	session.login_with_password('root','')
 	```
-	then the session is connect to XenServer, you can do other with the session object

 ### Connect to XenServer remote
 	```